flav-io/flav-io.github.io/docs/fits.md

 ### Wilson coefficients

 While the preceding discussion focused on fitting *parameters* $\vec\xi$, the equivalent applies also to fitting new physics contributions to Wilson coefficients.
-While parameters and Wilson coefficients are treated on a different footing in flavio, ...
+The provided likelihood function takes a parameter dictionary and an instance of `flavio.WilsonCoefficients` (or `wilson.Wilson`) as input, such that any dependence on parameters or Wilson coefficients can be investigated.